pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 Ivan: So the contract...

 Prof: That's the contract ABI.
-So this is what I just took, I copied it into my Python environment and from that on, Python knows how the smart contract can be addressed/accessed.
+So **this (ABI) is what I just took, I copied it into my Python environment** and from that on, Python knows how the smart contract can be addressed/accessed.
-So the blockchain itself has no API where you can say, well, what's the API of this particular smart contract?
+So the **blockchain itself has no API** where you can say, well, what's the API of this particular smart contract?
 But this is being stored here.
-Yeah, and this now tells the Python program how to actually interact with the smart contract.
+Yeah, and **this now tells the Python program how to actually interact with the smart contract**.

-And so if you want to interact with the smart contract, go here to Polygon Scan or to any kind of other scanner, check if they publish the ABI.
+And so if you want to interact with the smart contract, go here to Polygonscan or to any kind of other scanner, check if they publish the ABI.
 Not everybody does it.
 Some people don't do it.
 They just want to hide it.
 And then you copy it into your Python program and then you can start programming again.